-Future Social Injustice & Conflict In Space
+Social Injustice & Conflict In Space Colonies

-Based on a book series by Daniel Abraham and Ty Franck under the pen name James S. A. Corey, The Expanse is set in the 23rd Century after Humanity has colonised and set up settlements on Mars and the Moon as critical asteroid mining operations for minerals and most importantly, water are carried out on the hard labour and backs of the Belter underclass.
+Whilst certain Films like Ridley Scott’s Alien Franchise have excelled at exploring the theme of Space Colonisation to shed light on the future roles of big business, artificial intelligence and government on Space Colonies, the Alien Monsters In Space motif it skillfully employed can become cliche.
+Based on a book series by Daniel Abraham and Ty Franck under the pen name James S. A. Corey, The Expanse is a Televsion Series set in the 23rd Century after Humanity has colonised and set up Space Colonies on Mars and the Moon as critical asteroid mining operations for minerals and most importantly, water are carried out on the hard labour and backs of the Belter underclass.

 The United Nations controls Earth and the Moon, whilst Mars has established itself as an independent military colony.